 We had a consultation with Dr. Otávio, and he was extremely professional and insightful.
 He answered all our questions and presented us with the most appropriate action plans.
 After this consultation, we decided to hire HS Law Corp services with the confidence that we are working with a responsible team that will do everything possible for the success of our case.

-Yes, it is possible to change status while the U Visa is pending.
-However, it is important to follow some guidelines to ensure that the change does not disrupt order processing:
+Yes, it is possible to move to another state while the U-Visa is pending.
+However, it is important to follow some guidelines to ensure that the move does not interfere with the processing of the application:

-Following these steps will help ensure your change of status goes smoothly in processing your U Visa.
+Following these steps will help ensure that your move does not cause complications in the processing of your U-Visa.

-Yes, an immigrant can leave the United States while in the process of obtaining a U visa, but they must exercise caution and be aware of some important considerations.
-The U visa is intended for victims of certain crimes who have helped or are helping authorities in investigating or prosecuting those crimes.
+Yes, an immigrant can leave the United States while their U-Visa application is pending, but they must be cautious and aware of some important considerations.
+The U-Visa is intended for victims of certain crimes who have assisted or are assisting authorities in investigating or prosecuting these crimes.

 Here are some crucial points to consider:

-Therefore, although it is possible to travel outside the United States while awaiting U visa processing, it is essential to do so with caution and due legal preparation to avoid compromising the process.
+Therefore, while it is possible to travel outside the United States while awaiting U-Visa processing, it is essential to do so with caution and proper legal preparation to avoid compromising the application.

-Failure to cooperate may result in denial or revocation of the U-VISA.
+Lack of cooperation may result in the denial or revocation of the U-VISA.

-Yes, spouses, children under 21, and, if the applicant is under 21, parents and siblings under 18.
+Yes, spouses, children under 21 years old, and, if the applicant is under 21, parents and siblings under 18 years old.

-After the U-Visa process is approved, and after 3 years of continuous presence in the USA with the U-Visa, the petitioner can apply for permanent residence (green card).
+After the U-Visa process is approved, and after 3 years of continuous presence in the U.S. with the U-Visa, the petitioner may apply for permanent residency (green card).

-No. The process is confidential and the attacker is not notified.
+No. The process is confidential and the abuser is not notified.

-Yes, children under 21 can be included as dependents.
+Yes, children under 21 years old can be included as dependents.